adospinoiu/MERN_WhatsApp_Clone/README (GitHub Created Blank).md

 #12 Install Material-Ui/core in the front-end folder and then install Material-Ui/icons in the front-end folder as well

 #13 HINT: To make a Material-Ui/icon ..."click-able"... wrap the icon in a <IconButton> and make sure to import both the icon you are wrapping and import the 'IconButton' itself as well

+#14 Import the Icons and add css for the Icons at the top of the Sidebar component